Bsal13/Offensive-Security-Proving-Grounds-Boxes/UT99 (Intermediate) Windows Box.md

 - Downloaded the exploit on my kali machine
 - Started a netcat listener on my kali machine listening on port 80
 - Typed "perl 16145.pl" and was provided usage syntax
+- Input the requested syntax for script and received a reverse shell
+- Found the machine to be vunerable to a unqoted path service path running as NT/Authority privilege escalation
 -
 -
 - skill 2